 On May 21, 2020, the Company and certain of its subsidiaries received PPP Loans totaling approximately \$6.9 million in principal amount from Fifth Third Bank, N.A. (the "Lender") under the PPP established under the CARES Act.
 Each PPP Loan is evidenced by a promissory note dated May 21, 2020 (each, a "Promissory Note") issued by the applicable borrower to the Lender.
 The term of each PPP Loan is two years.
-The interest rate on each PPP Loan is 1.00%, which is deferred for the first six months of the term of the PPP Loan.
+The interest rate on each PPP Loan is 1.00%, which was deferred for the first six months of the term of the PPP Loan.
 The Promissory Note evidencing each PPP Loan is in the Lender's standard form for loans made by it under the PPP and contains customary events of default relating to, among other things, payment defaults and breaches of representations and warranties or other provisions of the Promissory Note.
 The occurrence of an event of default may result in a claim for the immediate repayment of all amounts outstanding under the applicable PPP Loan, collection of all other amounts owing from the borrower, and filing suit and obtaining judgment against the borrower.
 Each PPP Loan may be prepaid in whole or in part at any time without penalty.

 The proceeds of the PPP Loans have been used primarily for payroll costs and, to a limited extent, other permitted purposes under the CARES Act, including rent and utility costs.
 Under the terms of the CARES Act, each borrower can apply for forgiveness for all or a portion of the PPP Loan and, as described below, the Company has agreed to apply, and for each of its subsidiaries that received PPP Loans to apply, for forgiveness.
 Such forgiveness will be determined, subject to limitations, based on the use of loan proceeds in accordance with the terms of the CARES Act, as described above, during the 24-week period after loan origination and the maintenance or achievement of certain employee levels.
-While the Company believes that the proceeds of the PPP Loans have been used only for qualifying expenses in accordance with the terms of the CARES Act, any forgiveness of a PPP Loan will be subject to approval by the Lender and the U.S. Small Business Administration, which is administering the PPP under the CARES Act, and there can be no assurance that any or all of the PPP Loans will be forgiven in whole or in part.
+As described in further detail in Note 14 below, during April 2021, the Company and its applicable subsidiaries applied for forgiveness of the PPP Loans.
+While the Company believes that the proceeds of the PPP Loans have been used only for qualifying expenses in accordance with the terms of the CARES Act, any forgiveness of a PPP Loan will be subject to approval by the Lender and the U.S. Small Business Administration ("SBA"), which is administering the PPP under the CARES Act, and there can be no assurance that any or all of the PPP Loans will be forgiven in whole or in part.